 (vii) a lay member of the Church in Wales who held a licence, permission to officiate or commission issued by or on behalf of a Bishop of the Church in Wales.

-Part VII: Miscellaneous powers and provisions relating to Diocesan Bishops
+Part VII: Miscellaneous powers and provisions relating to Diocesan Bishops and the Archbishop’s Registrar

 39.

-A Diocesan Bishop shall have power to suspend from office, until the hearing and determination of a case, any person holding office in his diocese against whom a charge is pending, and to make arrangements for carrying out the duties of that office during such suspension.
+A Diocesan Bishop shall have power to suspend from office, until the hearing and determination of a case, any person holding office in his or her diocese against whom a charge is pending.

+A Diocesan Bishop shall have the power to suspend from office any person holding office in his or her diocese if the Bishop has been advised to do so by the Provincial Safeguarding Panel.

+The Archbishop’s Registrar shall have the power to suspend from office any person holding office in the Province if the Archbishop’s Registrar has been advised to do so by the Provincial Safeguarding Panel.

+Before exercising the power in subsection 3, the Archbishop’s Registrar shall consult:

+The Bishop of the relevant Diocese; and

+The Archbishop (or, if the Archbishop is the Bishop of the relevant Diocese, the senior Diocesan Bishop).

+During any suspension:

+a Diocesan Bishop; or

+(in the case of a suspension of the Diocesan Bishop or the incapacity of the Diocesan Bishop) the Archbishop

+shall have power to make arrangements for carrying out the duties of that office during such suspension.

 40.

-A Diocesan Bishop shall have the power to order that a suspended Cleric or deaconess shall not reside in the Parsonage as defined in Chapter VII section 1(d) or retain possession of the glebe lands during suspension, and that such Cleric or deaconess shall deliver up all books, keys and other property held by him or her in virtue of office to such person or persons as the Bishop may appoint to have custody thereof for and on behalf of the Diocesan Board of Finance.
+A Diocesan Bishop shall have the power to order that a suspended Cleric or deaconess shall not reside in the Parsonage as defined in Chapter VII section 1(d) or retain possession of the glebe lands during suspension, and that such Cleric or deaconess shall deliver up all books, keys and other property held by him or her in virtue of office to such person or persons as the Bishop may appoint to have custody thereof for and on behalf of the Diocesan Board of Finance within 14 days.

+A suspended Cleric or deaconess may appeal an order under subsection (1) to the President of the Provincial Court by giving written notice to the Registrar of the Provincial Court within 14 days of being notified of the said order and if such appeal is made the order of the Bishop shall be stayed until determination of the appeal.

 41.

-It shall be lawful for the Diocesan Bishop, by writing under his hand, to order that any stipend otherwise payable to a suspended Cleric or deaconess, or any part of such stipend, shall be sequestered for such period and subject to such conditions as the Bishop may think fit, and the Bishop shall forward a copy of the order to the Secretary of the Diocesan Board of Finance, who shall carry out the terms thereof.
+It shall be lawful for the Diocesan Bishop, by writing under his or her hand, to order that any stipend otherwise payable to a suspended Cleric or deaconess, or any part of such stipend, shall be sequestered for such period (commencing not less than 14 days after the date of the order) and subject to such conditions as the Bishop may think fit, and the Bishop shall forward a copy of the order to the Secretary of the Diocesan Board of Finance and the Secretary of the Representative Body, who shall (subject to subsection (2)) carry out the terms thereof.

+A suspended Cleric or deaconess may appeal an order under subsection (1) to the President of the Provincial Court by giving written notice to the Registrar of the Provincial Court within 14 days of being notified of the said order and if such appeal is made the order of the Bishop shall be stayed until determination of the appeal.

 BIL I DDIWYGIO PENNOD IX O GYFANSODDIAD YR EGLWYS YNG NGHYMRU